theopin/tp/docs/UserGuide.md

 <a id="viewing-command-type"></a>
 ## 4.3.
 Viewing Commands: <font size="5"> [:arrow_up_small:](#table-of-contents)</font>

+> :exclamation: Colour of images in this section may not be exactly the same as what you see in command prompt due to syntax highlighting of the imaging software used.

 These are commands that allow you to quickly look up the List for the cheatsheets you want.
 It is recommended to use one command after another.
 E.g. Using `/find` to list all matching cheat lists then `/view` with corresponding name to view the cheat sheet.